Get Tech Tips

 How to use an Adjustable (Crescent) Wrench, Pipe Wrench and Tongue & Groove (Channel Locks) Wrenches

-My Grandfather is a really interesting guy.
-He grew up working in the Pennsylvania coal mines starting at the age of 7 or 8 and then worked as well driller, and a plumber, also went to HVAC school, and did some gas work worked a while as an electrician, welder, diver and ended up as an aircraft salvage man.
+My grandfather is a really interesting guy.
+He grew up working in the Pennsylvania coal mines starting at the age of 7 or 8 and then worked as a well driller, was a plumber, went to HVAC school, did some gas work, worked a while as an electrician, became a welder, then was a diver, and he ended up as an aircraft salvage man.

-It is usually best to use a properly sized socket or wrench to do a job rather than reaching for a “multi-purpose” wrench, but every tool has a purpose and if you are going to use a tool it's best to use it properly.
-I know this is basic, but we cant assume everyone has a grandpa like mine.
+It is usually best to use a properly sized socket or wrench to do a job rather than reaching for a “multi-purpose” wrench, but every tool has a purpose.
+If you are going to use a tool, it's best to use it properly.
+I know this is basic, but we can't assume everyone has a grandpa like mine.

-Whenever possible orient the wrench so that you are pulling rather than pushing (Yes, I know I'm awkwardly pushing in the GIF below) .
-This is a much more smooth and natural motion and you will be able to apply more force.
+Whenever possible, orient the wrench so that you are pulling rather than pushing.
+(Yes, I know I'm awkwardly pushing in the GIF below.)
+Pulling is a much more smooth and natural motion, and you will be able to apply more force.

 A pipe wrench has sharp, angled teeth that will grip in one direction and release in the other direction.
-Open the jaw wide enough that the pipe sits in about the center of the pipe wrench unlike a typical where the object to be turned sits all the way in the back of the jaws.
+Open the jaw wide enough that the pipe sits in about the center of the pipe wrench, unlike a typical wrench that requires the object to be turned to sit all the way in the back of the jaws.

-Maybe there is an exception to the rule, but not in any of my wrenches.
-If you turn the wrench toward the bottom jaw they will grip properly and be less likely to slip.
-In order to tighten vs. loosen just flip the wrench over and turn the opposite direction
+Maybe there is an exception to the rule, but it's not in any of my wrenches.
+If you turn the wrench toward the bottom jaw, they will grip properly and be less likely to slip.
+In order to tighten vs. loosen, just flip the wrench over and turn the opposite direction.